 Patrick received his J.D. from Thomas Jefferson School of Law and holds a BA in Economics and Japanese Studies from UC San Diego.
 After undergrad, Patrick served as a Peace Corps Volunteer in Guatemala, and is fluent in Spanish.

 Director, Community Engagement & Admissions

 Veronica is the Director of Community Engagement and Admissions where she manages HTH schools' Admissions and Enrollment team and supports HTH's outreach and community engagement efforts at the school level and in the greater San Diego community.
-Veronica started at High Tech High in 2007 as part of the central office’s operations team where she oversaw various operations projects ranging from categorial program management, authorizer relations, accountability reporting, internal policy oversight, Admissions and the school lunch program.
+Veronica started at High Tech High in 2007 as part of the central office’s operations team where she oversaw various projects ranging from categorial program management, authorizer relations, accountability reporting, internal policy oversight, Admissions and the school lunch program.
 Prior to that she worked in operations and finance for a KIPP and held positions at the Breakthrough Collaborative and New Visions for Public Schools.

-Veronica has a B.A. in Spanish and Latin American Studies from Barnard College and a Masters of Public Administration in Non-Profit Management and Institutional Analysis from Columbia University’s School of International and Public Affairs.
+Veronica holds a Masters of Public Administration in Non-Profit Management and Institutional Analysis from Columbia University’s School of International and Public Affairs (SIPA) and a B.A. in Spanish and Latin American Studies from Barnard College.